cheind/gae-progress/ReadMe.md

 ## Getting started

-A couple of steps are required in order to run this service under your Google account.
+A couple of steps are required in order to run this backend service under your Google account.

 #### Create a new GAE project